Global Languages and Cultural Studies

 The department offers small classes to ensure personalized attention and close interpersonal relations between the faculty.
 The development of oral and written proficiency is stressed at all levels.
 Regular meetings with international language assistants and tutors are encouraged for students seeking additional practice to strengthen their skills outside of the classroom.
 A semester or full year of study, generally during the third year, in a variety of programs endorsed by the department is available for both majors and minors, allowing students to experience other cultures firsthand.

 Our department majors and minors prepare students for a broad spectrum of professions in business, education, environmental studies, health, international relations, journalism, psychology, or any field that seeks individuals who have strong communication skills and awareness of global issues in transnational perspectives.
-Language Certificates, designed for students who cannot study abroad or complete the full coursework required for the minors or majors, are available in French and Spanish only.
+Language Certificates, designed for students who cannot study abroad or complete the full coursework required for the minors or majors, are available in French and Spanish.
 All programs emphasize the development of intercultural competencies alongside language learning.

 Honors